-HaMakom reflects the coming together of our communities to educate our children and young adults in Progressive Judaism.
-As a pluralistic school, we fully respect and honour Liberal, Reform and Masorti approaches and values with respect to Jewish practice and status / descent.
+HaMakom “The Place” is the first pluralistic religion school in the UK and reflects the coming together of our four communities to educate our children and young adults in Progressive Judaism.
+As a pluralistic school, we fully respect and honour Liberal, Masorti and Reform Judaism.

-Our mission is to instil a love for Judaism and a feeling of belonging to a community, so that students emerge with attitudes and tools which will enable them to access Judaism both formally and informally at any point in their lives.
+Our Mission Statement: Instilling a love for Judaism and a feeling of belonging to a community so that students who attend HaMakom should emerge with attitudes and tools which will enable them to access Judaism both formally and informally at any point in their lives.

 - To create and foster a sense of Jewish identity and commitment, manifested in seeking further learning and maintaining involvement in Judaism throughout the lives of its students